snimmagadda1/s11a.com/content/11-25-2019/index.md

 AWS will ask for confirmation that you own the domains you are requesting a certificate for.
 Choose either email verification or DNS.
 In my case, I selected DNS since I was using Route53.
 Doing so resulted in a couple additional records being added to my record set; however, this process should be mostly automated via AWS.
 After your certificate is issued (may take a few minutes), we can configure Cloudfront to securely deliver our site to users.

 ##### Configure Cloudfront
-As a bonus, using Cloudfront (a CDN) our site will be cached globally to ensure low latency and high transfer speeds for clients.
+As a bonus of using Cloudfront (a CDN), our site will be cached globally to ensure low latency and high transfer speeds for clients.
 You will need to define a web distribution for each bucket created in step 1.
 In the Cloudfront console create each web distribution as follows:

 * **Origin Domain Name**: Set this to the S3 website endpoint for one of the buckets.
 You may see autocomplete options, which may work for your case.
 In my experience letting this part autocomplete may have adverse effects.
-You're best off copying the bucket endpoint directly (i.e. the URLs from step 1 with the format `http://<bucket-name>.s3-website-<region>.amazonaws.com)
+It's best to copy the bucket endpoint directly (i.e. the URLs from step 1 with the format `http://<bucket-name>.s3-website-<region>.amazonaws.com)

 * **Origin Id**: This should be filled for you when you enter Origin Domain Name.
 * **Viewer Protocol Policy**: Set to “Redirect HTTP to HTTPS”.